Hofls/useful-info/tech-books/ddd-red-book.md

 * DDD provides value in projects with very complex domain
 * The way you talk about domain using `Ubiquitous Language`, should translate to code almost 1 to 1 \
     So even non-technical people could read high level code (see "Code examples")
+* Conditions under which an operation would belong to `Service` instead of `Entity` or `Value Object`
+  * Calculate a Value requiring input from more than one domain object
+  * Perform a significant business process
+  * Transform a domain object from one composition to another

 ### Quotes
 * Use DDD to model a complex domain in the simplest possible way.
 Never use DDD to make your solution more complex.